-In February 2015, the Reserve Bank of Australia (RBA) cut its key rate by 0.25 pp to 2.25% for the first time since 2013.
-The major factors affecting the decision were the weak growth of internal demand, overvalued AUD and a decline in inflation in the last quarter of 2014.
+In February 2015, the Reserve Bank of Australia (RBA) cut its key rate by 0.25 pp to 2.25% first time since 2013.
+The major factors affecting the decision were the weak growth of internal demand, overvalued AUD and decline in inflation in the last quarter of 2014.

-In the second quarter of 2015, the Reserve Bank of Australia cut its key rate again by another 0.25 pp to 2%.
+In the second quarter of 2015, the RBA cut its key rate again by another 0.25 pp to 2%.
 The motivation for the decision was mainly the same as at the February cut, but this time the governor of the RBA mentioned that he expected some period of rate stabilization.